Facebook Pixel Code

 What is a polyp?

 A vocal fold polyp is a benign, fluid-filled lesion which can be found unilaterally ( ) or bilaterally (two-sided) on the vocal folds.
 Polyps may appear broad-based and more blister-like (sessile) or may appear to be attached by a stalk (pedunculated).
-Vocal fold polyps are thought to be caused by trauma to the vocal folds (i.e. misuse/abuse of the voice).
+One cause of vocal fold polyps is trauma to the vocal folds (i.e. misuse/abuse of the voice).

 What are the symptoms of polyps?